 Robustness

 Currently, we are mainly focused on the generalization properties of deep learning models that encounter distribution shifts in data, but also in datasets exhibiting subpopulations or out-of-distribution environments.
-In this scenario, we focus in particular on the deep anomaly detection task.
+In this scenario, we focus in particular on the bias analysis and on deep anomaly detection task.

-Elena Burceanu, Emanuela Haller, Marius Dragoi, Stefan Smeu, Florin Brad, Andrei Manolache
+Antonio Barbalau, Elena Burceanu, Cristian Paduraru, Radu Filipescu, Marius Dragoi, Stefan Smeu, Florin Brad, Andrei Manolache

 Computer Vision